This link takes you through Vancouver Thunderbirds' policies and procedures.

 - P-21 Dressing Room and Two Deep Policy

 Two Deep Rule

 We will be asking our teams, through the head coaches, to ensure the "two-deep" rule is followed in all situations.
-We will be asking our team managers to provide support through reminding the coaches that:
+We will be asking our team managers to provide support by reminding the coaches that:

-- Dressing rooms must be supervised at all times using the “Two Deep Method” at all time – so that, when any and all players under the age of 19 are in the team dressing room, before, during and after a game or practice, a minimum of two adults (either team officials or designated parents) shall be present in the dressing room.
+- Dressing rooms must always be supervised using the “Two Deep Method” at all time – so that, when any and all players under the age of 19 are in the team dressing room, before, during and after a game or practice, a minimum of two adults (either team officials or designated parents) shall be present in the dressing room.
 One must be a team official but the other can be a parent.

 - Players are NEVER to be left unattended at any time.

 This role is not meant to be Big Brother watching, but it does need to be an oversight of the behavior in the room.
 Several conversations that begin as innocence can quickly turn into something that makes one or more players feel uncomfortable and the adults need to know it is ok to speak out and tell the players the current conversation needs to stop.
 This can be something easy to recognize (e.g. one player drawing attention to a physical feature of another player) or something that may be a little less obvious (e.g. a player saying that a certain activity or team in another sport that another player may engage in or be part of is inferior).
 We want the dressing room to be a safe environment, for all players in spite of gender, religion or sexual orientation, and ensuring the parameters of appropriate conversation are set right from the beginning will lead to a much better experience over the season.